 - Mozilla – 2.2 second page speed reduction delivers an estimated 60 million more Firefox downloads.
 Source: Mozilla

 Be careful, this can become an obsession.
 You can do a performance check yourself by using GT Metrix.
-You simply need to input the URL/webpage you are testing.
-You will then receive a Page Speed Score and it will also display how long it takes your site to load.
+Simply input the URL/webpage you are testing.
+After it finishes analyzing the website speed, GT Metrix assigns a Page Speed Score.
+This will also display how many seconds it takes your site to load.
 Your target should be under 3 seconds.
-Don’t worry if you get a failing grade any competent developer can optimize your site after the fact.
-Optimizing your website will give you a leg up on the competition and it’s great for SEO.
+Don’t worry if you get a failing grade — any competent developer will be able to optimize your site.
+Optimizing your website will give you a leg up on the competition, and it’s great for SEO.

 Google Search Results Take Website Speed Into Account

 More than just your customer’s and client’s experience, having a speedy website is also important for how you rank on Google.
 The better your page scores regarding speed, the more likely the Google algorithm is to bump up your website on relevant searches.
 Don’t forget to also take into account how fast your website works on mobile devices.
 Starting in July 2018, this became a standard for how Google ranks websites when searching from mobile devices.
 This is especially important, according to Google themselves, more searches take place on mobile devices than on computers.

 Google, like every other business, wants to deliver good user experiences.

 That means they are looking to you to provide a quality experience.